 Research supports that if you attend Orientation, you are more likely to achieve success in college and graduate.
 VCU is committed to helping students succeed both in and out of the classroom.
 This is also the time when you will meet with an academic adviser to register for your classes and make new friends.

 While it is great that you know people on campus already, Orientation will give you a more comprehensive overview of the resources and services available to you as a new VCU student.
 In addition, it is important that you learn the specifics of your academic major and meet personally with an advisor regarding the expectations of your degree program.
 You will receive extensive guidance through the process of registering for classes from staff members who will give you individualized attention.

-At this time, readmitted students are not required to attend Orientation.
-You do need to contact your academic department and set up a time with an academic advisor to select and register for your classes.
+You are required to attend Orientation if you have not taken classes at VCU within the last three years.
+If you were a student within the last three years, you need to contact your academic department and set up a time with an academic advisor to select and register for your classes.